Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Introduction

+Second, no non-trivial lower bounds seem to be known for the natural problem of temporal connectivity, i.e. the existence of a temporal path between any pair of vertices.
+Indeed, the best known approach is to perform a single-source foremost temporal path computation for each possible source vertex~\cite{BhadraF2003,AkridaGMS2017}, resulting in time complexity of $\widetilde{\cal O}(nM)$ for a temporal graph with $n$ vertices and $M$ temporal edges in both models.
+Again, we ask whether a factor proportional to the number of vertices is necessary when testing temporal connectivity, even in a point temporal graph.

+The point model has been extensively studied without considering delays (see, e.g., \cite{KEMPE2002,Michail2016}).
+Temporal paths then classically come in two flavors: \emph{strict} when times of appearance strictly increase along the path, and \emph{non-strict} when times of appearance are non-decreasing.
+These two flavors are equivalently grasped by delays of one and zero respectively.
+Similarly, the interval model has been extensively studied without delays in the literature about social networks (see, e.g., \cite{Holme2012,Holme2015,LatapyVM2018}).
+Therefore, we pay special attention to the specific cases where all the delays are one and zero, respectively.

+\paragraph*{Our contribution} We give strong evidences towards a positive answer to both of the above questions.
+Our first main result is a subquadratic reduction from diameter two in graphs to temporal connectivity in point temporal graphs.
+The former problem consists in testing whether an undirected graph has diameter at most two.
+It is known to require quadratic time under the Strong Exponential Hypothesis (SETH)~\cite{RodittyV2013}.
+This reduction implies that, for any $\eps>0$, testing temporal connectivity in point temporal graphs with $n$ vertices and $M$ edge appearances requires $\Omega((nM)^{1-\eps})$ time unless SETH is false.
+Our reduction is restricted to \emph{undirected} point temporal graphs with \emph{uniform delay zero}, i.e. each edge can be traversed in both directions with delay zero each time it appears.
+A similar reduction applies to uniform delay one.
+Obviously, this lower bound holds also for the more general setting of interval temporal graphs.

-\paragraph*{Our contribution} First, we give strong elements towards a positive answer to the above question.
-More precisely, we provide a subcubic reduction from negative triangle detection to fastest temporal path computation.
+Our second main result is a subcubic reduction from negative triangle detection to fastest temporal path computation.
 The former consists in detecting whether a weighted graph has a triangle of negative total edge weight.
-This reduction implies that, for any $\eps>0$, an $O((nM)^{1-\eps})$-time algorithm for fastest temporal path in interval temporal graphs with $n$ vertices and $M$ edge appearances would break the state of the art for several classical problems, including e.g. all pair shortest path (APSP), the replacement paths problem on weighted directed graphs, verifying the correctness of a matrix product over the $(\min, +)$-semiring among others~\cite{WilliamsW2018}.
+This reduction implies that, for any $\eps>0$, an $O((nM)^{1-\eps})$-time algorithm for fastest temporal path in interval temporal graphs would break the state of the art for several classical problems, including e.g. all pairs shortest path (APSP), the replacement paths problem on weighted directed graphs, and verifying the correctness of a matrix product over the $(\min, +)$-semiring, among others~\cite{WilliamsW2018}.
 Our reduction is restricted to undirected interval temporal graphs with \emph{constant delays}, i.e. each edge can be traversed in both directions with symmetric constant delay in each time interval in which it appears.